You are here

 Chicago

-N.B.
 Chicago uses two different forms: the Author-Date system and the Notes and Bibliography system.
-The latter is the most commonly used in humanities.
-Turabian Style is based on the two Chicago forms, but it does not constitute Chicago.
 Make sure you use the proper style and form as requested by your professor.
+The following quick reference guide will be using Chicago Notes and Bibliography*.

-In the following quick reference guide, we will be using Chicago Notes and Bibliography.
 For the first notation, include all of the source information: author, title, and publishing data.
 When citing a source a second time, include the author’s last name, the abbreviated title, and the pages.
 If a source is cited more than two times successively, use “Ibid.” followed by the page numbers (if differing).
 Notes are formatted as footnotes or endnotes beginning with “1.”

-Lastname, Firstname.
+Book Lastname, Firstname.
 Book Title.
 Location of publication: publisher, year.

 Obama, Barack.
 The Audacity of Hope: Thoughts on Reclaiming the American Dream.
 New York: Vintage Books, 2006.